S3ctr4l/Adversarial-Behavior-Protocol/COMMERCIAL_LICENSE.md

 Methods in this software are covered by a pending US Utility Patent.
-**The CC BY-NC 4.0 copyright license does NOT grant patent rights.**
-**The prior CC BY 4.0 license on v1.0 also did NOT grant patent rights.**
+**The CC BY-NC 4.0 copyright license does NOT grant patent rights.** v1.0 also did NOT grant patent rights.**
 See the PATENTS file.
 A Commercial License covers both copyright and patent rights.